goosewobbler/LasVegasCoin2/doc/vps-masternode-setup.md

 ## __Verify Node Status *(on VPS)*__

 You can verify the status of the VPS masternode with the following command.
-This, along with getinfo

 ```
 /usr/local/bin/lasvegascoin-cli -conf=/etc/masternodes/lasvegascoin_n1.conf masternode status